peperini/floema-awwwards/README.md

 <!-- [![Website Preview](preview.png)](https://your-website-url.com) -->

-This project is a re-build of an amazing website that was featured as Site of the Day on awwwards.com by Luca Franceschetti and Luis Henrique Bizarro [Website Link](https://floema.jewelry/).
+This project is a rebuild of an amazing website that was featured as Site of the Day on awwwards.com by Luca Franceschetti and Luis Henrique Bizarro [Website Link](https://floema.jewelry/).
 The goal of this project is to showcase my web design and development skills and recreate the visual and interactive elements of the original website.

 ## Demo

-Check out the live demo of the re-built website here: WIP<!-- [Demo Link](https://your-website-url.com) -->
+Check out the live demo of the rebuilt website on Digital Ocean: [Demo Link](http://138.197.212.64/)

 ## Installation

 To run this project locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/JoseArmandoFelix/floema-awwwards.git`
+2. Add `.env` file to the project folder
 2. Install dependencies: `npm install`
 3. Start the development server: `npm start`